How to build for production

 ENV GOOS=linux

-RUN go build -o bin/generator cmd/generator/main.go
+RUN go build -o bin/generator ./cmd/generator

 RUN bin/generator all

-RUN go build -ldflags="-s -w" -o bin/app cmd/main/main.go
+RUN go build -tags piko_embed -ldflags="-s -w" -o bin/app ./cmd/main

 # Runtime stage